JKleine/JCVrobotics/readme.md

 ## Development Roadmap <a name="roadmap"></a>

-The following goals focus on transitioning J1 from a teleoperated platform to a fully autonomous agent.
+The following goals focus on transitioning J1 from a teleoperated platform to a fully autonomous robot.

 ### I. Autonomous Capabilities & SLAM